Photon-HDF5/phconvert/README.md

 # phconvert

-*phconvert* is python 2/3 library for saving and reading [Photon-HDF5 files](http://photon-hdf5.readthedocs.org/), a file format for timestamp-based single-molecule spectroscopy.
+*phconvert* is python 2/3 library for writing and reading [Photon-HDF5 files](http://photon-hdf5.readthedocs.org/), a file format for timestamp-based single-molecule spectroscopy.
-*phconvert* is especially useful when saving Photon-HDF5, because it tests the compliance to the Photon-HDF5 specification before saving the file.
+*phconvert* is especially useful when saving to Photon-HDF5, because it tests the compliance to the Photon-HDF5 specification and it automatically adds description attributes for each field.

-To simply read a Photon-HDF5 file, phconvert is not needed (although it provides some helper functions).
+In case you just want to read a Photon-HDF5 file, using phconvert is not necessary (although it provides some helper functions).
 Examples on reading Photon-HDF5 directly (without phconvert) can be found in [this repository](https://github.com/Photon-Data/photon_hdf5_reading_examples).

 *phconvert* contains also functions to load a few common binary formats